 General information regarding tax assistance at the Galesburg Public Library:

-Services are provided from February-April.
-You must make an appointment in person at the library when an AARP representative greeter is present.
+You must make an appointment in person at the library when an AARP volunteer is present.
 Please do not call the library for an appointment.

 Taxpayers are responsible for the accuracy of their returns.
 Returns will be filed electronically.
 Only Federal and Illinois State returns will be prepared.
 Certain tax returns are out of scope for the program (such as rental property and farm income).
 Taxpayers with these and other complex returns will be advised to seek assistance from a paid tax preparer.
 Taxpayers are required to have all required documents before their scheduled appointment.